drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L03/slides.md

 </div>
 </div>

 <!--s-->

-## Connecting to Databases | Database Drivers
+## Connecting to Databases | Database Drivers (Python)

 Another common way to connect to databases is through database drivers.
 Database drivers are libraries that allow you to connect to databases from your application code.
-Below is an example of connecting to a PostgreSQL database using the `psycopg2` library in Python.
+Below is an example of connecting to a PostgreSQL database using the <span class="code-span">psycopg2</span> library in Python.

 <div class = "col-wrapper">
 <div class="c1" style = "width: 50%">